vegito2002/padding-oracle-attack-demo/README.md

     3. Parse `M'` as `M || T` because `T` as an HMAC-SHA256 tag is known to be 32-byte long.
     4. Calculate `T'` with `Mac_key` and `M`, then compare with `T`.
 If different, output error message **"INVALID MAC"** and abort.
 Otherwise, output the decrypted message `M`.
 This success can also be views as the oracle outputing error message **"SUCCESS"**.

 This cryptographic specification seems solid.
 It provides both *confidentiality*, *integrity* and *authentication*.
-But the famous *Padding Oracle Attack* can break such a cryptographic oracle simply by knowing the error message output.
+But the famous *Padding Oracle Attack* can break such a cryptographic oracle simply by knowing the error message output for each ciphertext query the attacker submits.
 The basic idea of the attack is introduced [here](https://robertheaton.com/2013/07/29/padding-oracle-attack/).

 ## Running the Demo
 This project consists of two parts.

 ### Building the Oracle
 In the first part, the program `encrypt-auth` implements the encryption and decryption specification as introduced above.
+In classic cryptographic vocabulary, we can call such an entity that does encryption or decryption once queried an oracle.

 For generality, both `encrypt-auth` and `decrypt-attack` deals with HEX formatted data primarily.
 To get the HEX format of a human readable string, as you might want to do to play with the demo, I provide another utility `convert-hex` that can help you convert to or back from HEX format of a string.
 Store your string in a text file:
 ```